zenUnicorn/YOLOPandas/README.md

 ## ⚠️ Warning:
-YOLOPandas will execute arbitrary Python code on the machine it runs on..
+YOLOPandas will execute arbitrary Python code on the machine it runs on.